SAP-archive/teched2020-DEV164/exercises/ex9/README.md

 </f:header>
 ````

 6. Switch to the browser tab where the application preview is opened.
 Click any sensor.
-Now the sensor status page contains a card with fancy-colored temperature information depending on the value of the temperature.
+Now the sensor status page contains a card with colored temperature information depending on the value of the temperature.
 <br><br>![](images/09_03_0020.png)<br><br>

 ## Summary